48 business debt refinancing options – UK providers and lenders compared

 In addition, some lenders may also charge a prepayment penalty if the borrower pays off the loan ahead of schedule.
 It is important to read and understand all of the terms and conditions before refinancing in order to avoid any unexpected costs.

-Debt refinancing FAQ
+Business debt refinancing FAQ

 How to refinance business debt?